-$$\omega = 2 \tan^{-1} \left( \frac{d{\nu}}{d{\text{COP}}} \right) \tag{3}$$ where $d{\text{COP}}$ is the COP distance of the picture and $d_v$ is viewing distance (solid curve).
+$$\omega = 2 \tan^{-1} \left( \frac{d_v}{d{COP}} \right),\tag{3}$$

 The data are very consistent with the no-compensation prediction.
-Some subjects had a bias in the angle perceived as 90° when viewing from the COP, but despite this bias, changing the COP distance always had the effect on perceived hinge angle that was predicted by the geometry of the retinal image.
-When the COP distance was less than the viewing distance, subjects perceived a larger angle as 90°, which means that they experienced depth expansion.
-When the COP distance was greater than the viewing distance, they perceived a smaller angle as 90°, meaning that they experienced depth compression.
-When the COP distance and viewing distance were the same, a 90° hinge was perceived as close to 90°, so they experienced neither expansion nor compression.
+Some participants had a bias in the angle perceived as 90° when viewing from the COP, but despite this bias, changing the COP distance always had the effect on perceived hinge angle that was predicted by the geometry of the retinal image.
+When the COP distance was less than the viewing distance, participants perceived a larger angle as 90°, which means that they experienced depth expansion.
+When the COP distance was greater than the viewing distance, they perceived a smaller angle as 90°, meaning they experienced depth compression.
+When the COP distance and viewing distance were the same, a 90° hinge was perceived as close to 90°.

-There were slight, but systematic differences between our data and the no-compensation predictions.
-Generally, subjects set the hinge angle to slightly less than the predicted value, which means that they perceived the angles as somewhat flatter than dictated by the geometry of the retinal image.
-(The one exception to this is at the greatest COP distance where they set the angle slightly larger than predicted.)
+There were slight but systematic differences between our data and the nocompensation predictions.
+Generally, participants set the hinge angle to slightly less than the predicted value, which means that they perceived the angles as somewhat flatter than dictated by the geometry of the retinal image.
+(The one exception to this is at the greatest COP distance, where they set the angle slightly larger than predicted.)
 We believe that the cause of this bias is the flatness specified by a number of cues including binocular disparity and focus cues (Watt, Akeley, Ernst, & Banks, 2005).
-Some previous studies have reported similar, but larger deviations from no-compensation predictions (i.e., the perceptual distortions were significantly less than predicted by perspective geometry) and suggested that there might be partial compensation for incorrect viewing distance (Adams, 1972; Lumsden, 1983; Yang & Kubovy, 1999).
-Those studies used line drawings or very simple scenes with little perspective information.
-Flatness cues probably have more effect with line drawings than with realistic stimuli, so we presumably observed less flattening in our experiment (Sedgwick, 1991; Sedgwick & Nicholls, 1994; Todorović, 2009).
-We conclude that viewers mostly do not compensate for incorrect viewing distance when shown pictures with rich perspective information.
+We conclude that viewers do not compensate for incorrect viewing distance when shown pictures with rich perspective information.